Cosmos Staking Guide 2025: Complete

 - Koinly: Crypto tax software with Cosmos support

-- CoinTracker: Tracks staking rewards automatically
+- CoinTracker: Tracks bonding rewards automatically

-- TokenTax: Specialized in DeFi and staking taxation
+- specialised in DeFi and delegation taxation

 - Professional Help: Consult crypto tax specialist